BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-Now we can go ahead and click on our Honeypot and if you take a look at the top right corner you will see a view console.
+If you take a look at the top right corner you will see a 'View Console'.
 That is what we're going to be using to interact with our Honeypot.
-Go ahead and click on view console and we get this screen:  <br/>
+Go ahead and click on 'View Console' and we get this screen:  <br/>
 <br />
 <img src="https://snipboard.io/YPcEjU.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />